sail-sg/envpool/docs/index.rst

 ===================

 **EnvPool** is a C++-based batched environment pool with pybind11 and thread pool.
-It has high performance (~1M raw FPS in DGX on Atari games) and compatible APIs (supports both gym and dm_env, both sync and async, both single and multi player environment).
+It has high performance (~1M raw FPS on Atari games / ~3M FPS with Mujoco physics engine in DGX-A100) and compatible APIs (supports both gym and dm_env, both sync and async, both single and multi player environment).

 Here are EnvPool's several highlights: